jweigend/concepts-of-programming-languages/docs/exercises/Exercise1.md

-# Excercise 1 - Getting Started with Go
+# Exercise 1 - Getting Started with Go

 If you are not get finished during the lecture hours, please finish it as homework.